8 Confessions of an Introvert Living in a World Made for Extroverts

 I actually prefer deep conversations straight away.

 I have a small group of good friends.
 They are people who I feel comfortable being around, so I almost always hang out exclusively with them.
-But if I’m being completely honest, I wish I had more people that I could hang out with.
+But if I’m being honest, I wish I had more people that I could hang out with.
 Yet this goes back to #1 — I feel uncomfortable meeting new people.

 I love my extroverted boyfriend but sometimes it drains me to be with him.

-He thinks that I’m overreacting.
-But there was one time when I hyperventilated so hard at the thought of meeting his family that I couldn’t breathe.
+One time, I hyperventilated so hard at the thought of meeting his family that I couldn’t breathe.

 6. I stay home to avoid the sensory overload.